TheJelmega/prog-lang/design/README.md

 <inherent-impl> := { <attribute> }* [ <vis> ] [ 'unsafe' ] 'impl' [ <generic-params> ] <type> [ <where-clause> ] '{' { <assoc-item> }* '}'
 ```

-An inherent implementation is defined without specifying a trait to implements.
+An inherent implementation is defined without specifying a trait to implement.
 The type implementing is called the _implementing type_ and the associated itms are the _associated items_ of the implementing type.

-Inherent implementations assoicated hte contained items ot the implementing type.
+Inherent implementations associated hte contained items ot the implementing type.
 Inherent implementaions can support associated functions (including methods), properties, and constants.

-The path to an assoicated item is the path to the implementing type, followed by the associated item's identifier as the final component of the path.
+The path to an associated item is the path to the implementing type, followed by the associated item's identifier as the final component of the path.

 A type can also have multiple inherent implementations.
 An implementation for a type must be defined in the same library as the original type definition.

-If a visibility attribute is defined for the block, all items with in the block will default to that visibility and may not be lowered.
+If a visibility attribute is defined for the block, all items with in the block will default to that visibility.
 If `unsafe` is added to the block, then all functions within the block will be marked as unsafe.

 ### 7.13.2.
 Trait implementation [↵](#713-implementation-)